-Name of mission Salient features National Mission for Sustainable Agriculture Focuses on enhancing productivity and resilience of agriculture so as to reduce vulnerability to extremes of weather, long dry spells, flooding, and variable moisture availability.
+Name of mission Salient features National Mission for Green India Seeks to afforest an additional 10 million hectare of forest lands, wastelands and community lands.
+National Mission for Sustainable Agriculture Focuses on enhancing productivity and resilience of agriculture so as to reduce vulnerability to extremes of weather, long dry spells, flooding, and variable moisture availability.
 National Mission on Strategic Knowledge for Climate Change Identifies challenges arising from climate change, promotes the development Knowledge on Climate Change and diffusion of knowledge on responses to these challenges in the areas of health, demography, migration, and livelihood of coastal communities.